GFerreiroS/palworld-dashboard/README.md

 There is a list that I know that doesnt function as desired.
 This is because lack of knowledge or are planned in the future.

 - If the dashboard is run in other server, the metrics of RAM/CPU will be of the hosted server and not the Palworld server.
 For now host the dashboard in the same machine as Palworld
+- Shutdown and close are not added.
+That is because I want to make reset and start server.
+- Yes.
+The default logo is AI generated, that is a Temp logo.

 ## Development